danielrzhang/ICS3U1-Introduction-to-Computer-Science/README.md

       - Parameter Passing, Return Values, Variable Scope

  - **String Manipulation and Arrays**
-      - String Operations, Concatenation, 1D and Multidimensional Arrays, Arrays and Methods
+      - String Methods and Operations, Concatenation, 1D and Multidimensional Arrays, Arrays and Methods

  - **Final Project**
-      -
+      - Work Logging, Planning, Coding, Testing

 # Notes
  - Ms. Stretten is a really, *really* dreadful teacher because she doesn't really teach anything and has a bad accent, but if you grit your teeth and do all your work and hand in all your assignments, you'll pass the course.